 The first floor looks like a basketball court (there are basketball hoops at each end).
 The first floor is full of vegetable vendors.
 This is NOT actually where you want to go.

 Instead, go to the second-floor mezzanine, where you can take photos of the vegetable market.

 - OPEN: 6:00 AM – 6:00 PM (it was closed at 1:30 PM)

 - LOCATION: Google Maps

 Even if you’re not into visiting churches, Iglesia de Santo Tomas is something you MUST NOT miss.

 This is is my favorite church in Guatemala.

 What makes this church so beautiful is what is happening on the 20 steps leading up to the wooden doors of the church.

 The locals in their colorful clothes resting or praying on the steps.

-The leftover wax from burnt candles on the doorstep to the church.
+The leftover wax from burnt candles on the doorstep of the church.